swisnl/filament-activitylog/README.md

 ### Values

 The values of the attributes are formatted using value formatters.
-You can add your own value formatters by registering them in the `FilamentActivitylog` facade.
+You can add your own value formatters by registering them in the `FilamentActivityLog` facade.

 ```php
 <?php